 A Traffic Assessment of the operational characteristics, speeds, and crash occurrences in the project corridor was completed in 2013.2 This Assessment looked at the existing operations and future No-Build and Build conditions for the area between Exit 20 in NH and the I-91 Interchange in VT inclusive of the bridges.
-For this analysis the build condition assumed the reconstruction of the existing bridges with wider structures that would meet current AASHTO Guidelines and provide and auxiliary lane between the adjacent on and off ramps to improve operations within the corridor.
+For this analysis, the build condition assumed the reconstruction of the existing bridges with wider structures that would meet current AASHTO Guidelines and provide and auxiliary lane between the adjacent on and off ramps to improve operations within the corridor.
 The results of this analysis are shown in the Appendix.
-The Traffic Assessment assumed an opening year of 2019 and a 20 year design life (2039) consistent with NHDOT Design Guidelines3 for roadway improvement projects.
+The Traffic Assessment assumed an opening year of 2019 and a 20-year design life (2039) consistent with NHDOT Design Guidelines3 for roadway improvement projects.
 However, since this project also includes the replacement of the two interstate bridges over the Connecticut River, a design life of 50 years has been provided in this BCA.

-The Traffic Assessment collected peak hour traffic data in 2013 and adjusted these volumes upward by a factor of 1.05 to obtain the 2019 opening year and by a factor of 1.21 to grow the
+The Traffic Assessment collected peak hour traffic data in 2013 and adjusted these volumes upward by a factor of 1.05 to obtain the anticipated 2016 conditions.
+These values were found